stony point battlefield

-Best birding is in spring and early summer during the breeding season.
+Best birding is in spring and early fall during the migratory seasons.

 Stony Point Battlefield State Historic Site is located on a knobby promontory projecting into the Hudson River in the town of Stony Point, NY.
-It is the only preserved Revolutionary War battlefield in the lower Hudson -- the site of a successful midnight assault led by Brigadier General Anthony Wayne against a British Garrison in July, 1779.
-The site also hosts the oldest lighthouse in the Hudson Valley.
-The lighthouse, built in 1826, has been recently restored and relighted (1995).
-The Battlefield is open from April 15 through October 31.
-Tours of the lighthouse are available.
+It is the only preserved Revolutionary War battlefield in Rockland County -- the site of a successful midnight assault led by Brigadier General Anthony Wayne against a British Garrison on July 15-16, 1779.
+The site also hosts the oldest lighthouse (1826) in the Hudson Valley, which was restored and is now open on a limited basis.
+The Battlefield is open seven days a week from April 15 through October 31, and only weekdays in the winter.
+Call 845-786-2521 for information and hours of operation.

 During the spring and summer of the Atlas 2000 breeding bird survey, the following species were observed along the entrance road and vicinity: